 He has danced both full length ballets such as Sleeping Beauty, Don Quixote, Romeo and Juliet, and the Nutcracker, and many contemporary works by choreographers Mats Ek, Rami Ba'er, Jean Marc and Dafna Baier, Roland Petit, Joseph Rusillio, Susana Linke, Loyce Houlton, Giuseppe Canale, Krystof Pastor, and Agnes DeMille.
 He has also danced in numerous operas in both Holland and Italy.

-In November of 1998, he began guest dancing with Dafmark Dance Theater in Erie Pennsylvania.
+From 1998 to the present, Scott has been a dancer with Dafmark Dance Theater in Erie Pennsylvania.
 This small modern touring company has made its reputation by creating works that make a comment on the human condition.
-Scott has performed in Duende: When Carmen met Lorca, From Dust to Ashes and The Four Seasons I & II, Unsilenced Voices, Fallen Trees, and Knock, Knock Wh0 There?, and Shakespeare in Motion! among others.
-He made his choreographic debut with the company in 2005 & 2009 with the piece Fallen, and again in 2010 with Figaro.
+Scott has performed in Duende: When Carmen met Lorca, From Dust to Ashes and The Four Seasons I & II, Unsilenced Voices, Fallen Trees, and Knock, Knock Wh0 There? -Shakespeare in Motion! among others.
+He made his choreographic debut with the company in 2005 & 2009 with the pieces Fallen and Figaro.